The scene: Sunshine, a mild 70 degrees, fall foliage near peak.

 Phyllis is a very warm person, easy to talk to and I felt as though I was with a good friend right away.
 My comfort level increased when she had me pour my own tasting.
 Has that ever happened to you?

 I tasted the Jubilee Champagne and the 2012 and 2013 Victory White.
-I particularly enjoyed this tasting because it so perfectly illustrates why there is more to wine making than just growing grapes!
+Tasting different vintages of the same wine is great way to learn that there is more to wine making than growing grapes!!
 Though each wine I tasted was made from the Seyval grape, they each had their own unique aromas, flavors, and nuances.

 Clinton Vineyards also produces exceptional dessert wines, and their Cassis has won many awards.
 It would make a divine Kir Royal mixed with one of the champagnes.